ArlandMv/IPIngenieria-ng20-TailwindV4-CI-AI-n8n/README.md

 - **Unit Testing:** Jasmine & Karma - A combination of a testing framework and a test runner for comprehensive unit tests.
 - **E2E Testing Setup:** Puppeteer - A Node.js library used in the setup for end-to-end testing by providing control over Chrome or Chromium.

-graph BT
+**Backend (Conceptual/Future):**
+While the current application is primarily a frontend SPA, future iterations may involve a backend for enhanced features.

+**Database (Conceptual/Future):**
+A PostgreSQL database via Docker is being considered for persistent data storage in future updates.

+## Architecture

+The application follows a component-based architecture leveraging Angular.
+The project is structured into modular components, each responsible for a specific part of the user interface or application logic.
+Services are used to handle data fetching and business logic, promoting separation of concerns.
+Routing manages navigation between different sections of the SPA. graph BT
 A[Angular 20+] --> B[TypeScript]
 A --> C[RxJS]